terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 a JSON template that is located at [here][tkgmcluster_template].
 This function will set the correct values to the following placeholders that can be found in that file:

-* `vcloud_url`: The VCD URL, the same that was used during CSE installation.
+* `vcloud_url`: The Vcloud URL, the same that was used during CSE installation.
 * `name`: This will be the TKGm cluster name.
 It must contain only lowercase alphanumeric characters or '-', start with an alphabetic character, end with an alphanumeric, and contain at most 31 characters.
 * `org`: The Organization in which the TKGm clusters will be created.
 In this guide it was created as `tenant_org` and named